How To Find the Right Investor for your Business

 - Reward-based — An individual will donate to a business or project with the promise of receiving in return a non-financial reward.
 They’ll usually receive the goods or services at a later stage in development in exchange for their contribution to the project.

-It’s also a great way to cultivate a community around your business or product, meaning you already have the backing from online.
+It’s also a great way to cultivate a community around your business or product, meaning you already have the backing online.

 Where do you find investors?